 Background

-UK target on rocky shore macroalgae quality
+UK Target on rocky shore macroalgae quality

 Key pressures and impacts

-The UK Water Framework Directive risk assessments identify those pressures that are likely to cause a failure for a Water Framework Directive water body to meet its environmental objectives.
-These identify 52 of the 475 coastal water bodies as ‘At risk’ or ‘Probably at risk’ of failing to meet their Water Framework Directive objectives due to point source pollution containing substances such as metals and hydrocarbons.
+Risk assessment information used in the UKMS assessments was derived by the UK WER monitoring authorities to support the Cycle One RBMP classifications by identifying pressures considered likely to cause water bodies to fail to achieve their WER environmental objectives.
+These identified 52 of the 467 coastal water bodies as ‘At risk’ or ‘Probably at risk’ of failing to meet their WER objectives due to point source pollution containing substances such as metals and hydrocarbons.
 Rocky shore macroalgae may be further impacted by habitat modification, other physical disturbances and organic/nutrient enrichment in severe cases.

 Measures taken to address the impacts

-Monitoring, assessment and regional co-operation
+Monitoring, assessment and regional cooperation

 Areas that have been assessed